 Significantly, for companies listed on Euronext Dublin, the Corporate Governance Code contains a number of provisions relating to the role of chair.

 Delegation of board responsibilities

-It is also open to a director, subject to the constitution or articles of association of the company, to appoint an alternate to fulfil his or her duties on his or her behalf, generally in relation to a specific action or time period.
-Whereas the alternate is personally liable for his or her own actions, the appointing director again is not absolved and can be held responsible along with the alternate.
+It is open to a director, subject to the constitution or articles of association of the company, to appoint an alternative director to fulfil his or her duties on his or her behalf, generally in relation to a specific action or period.
+Whereas the alternative director is personally liable for his or her own actions, the appointing director again is not absolved and can be held responsible with the alternative director.

 Chief executive officer

 Irish law is not particularly prescriptive in relation to the role of managing director or chief executive officer.
 In general, the powers of the chief executive officer are not fixed by law, but depend instead on the terms of the service agreement agreed from time to time between the board and the chief executive.

 To ensure that there is a clear division of responsibilities between the running of the board and the running of the company's business, the Corporate Governance Code and CBI Requirements (among others) recommend that the role of chair and chief executive officer should not be fulfilled by the same individual.

 Irish companies commonly delegate certain matters to committees established by the board.
 Under Irish company law, public limited companies are required to establish an audit committee.
 The Listing Rules of Euronext Dublin require that certain listed companies are further required to constitute certain other governance committees.4 Credit institutions, insurance or reinsurance undertakings and other regulated entities are subject to separate requirements under applicable authorisation regimes.